Designed for Durability:

 Infusion devices utilize sensors to detect the presence of air or to characterize fluid flow.
 These sensors are typically integrated into exposed areas of the pump that are susceptible to damage or the need for frequent repair or calibration.
 The Ivenix Infusion System has been designed to protect sensitive electronics within the walls of the enclosure thereby reducing the need for repair and preventative maintenance.

 Connectors and electrical contacts are a necessity, but they are a vulnerable feature in modern hospital equipment.
-Devices are rendered unsafe or out of service due to corrosion or damage4.
+Devices are rendered unsafe or out of service due to corrosion or damage.
 The Ivenix pump has simplistically reduced its external contacts to three small pins necessary to dock to its accompanying pole-mounted battery charger.
-The charger has three mating contacts, which lay flat for easy cleaning and to prevent inadvertent damage.
+The charger has three mating contacts, which lay flat for easy cleaning and to prevent inadvertent damage.6

 The charger bracket has been designed to alleviate some of the issues found on other infusion devices to ensure pumps are fully charged and ready for use.
 An 8-foot long power cord is permanently attached to the charging bracket ensuring that the bracket and the power cord are never separated or misplaced.
 The power cord plug has been thoughtfully sized such that it does not impede use of neighboring outlets.
 And finally, a quick release button allows a pump to be easily disconnected from the charging bracket with a single hand, enabling a busy clinician to easily move or transport the pump.